Kraymer/givemesome/README.md

 > Sharpen your arguments and select a better one
 > Repeat

+# Installation

+1. clone the repository
+2. fill in the required infos in settings.py *[TODO]*

 # Usage

 > Usage: sporadub.py [OPTIONS] USER PLAYLIST_URI SLACK_CHANNEL_URL